 A pocket square can be added to give an elite look to it.

 Complete the look by pairing it with a black or dark brown oxford shoe.

 A business professional dress code is one step down from the stringent business formal.
 However, the business professional remains conservative with some touches of color.
 A professional look is still required every day for this traditional dress code.

 Style tips.
 Men: In the business professional attire, you can go for a Plaid Check or a Striped custom made suits to keep it professional and avoid brightly colored and flashy ties.
 The recommended dress shirts for this look are pale blue, lilac, light pink, or white.

 Complete your attire with oxford shoes or loafers in black or brown.

 The business casual being the most popular office dressing, employees can be more creative and casual with their clothing choices at the same time respecting the company’s dress code.
 Khaki chino pants are recommended with a Navy Blazer or a Sports Jacket.

-As well as open-collared shirt, knit shirt or cardigan.
-Stay away from flip flops or sandals.
-Invest instead on close-toe shoes such as loafers.
+As well as an open-collared shirt, knit shirt, or cardigan.
+Stay away from flip-flops or sandals.
+Invest instead in close-toe shoes such as loafers.

 Another option would be sweaters and pullovers with subtle patterns you can wear on top of your collared shirt.
-Dark coloured slacks or khakis can be paired with a sports jacket.
-For a comfortable style, opt for loafer or oxford shoes in brown or black.
+Dark-coloured slacks or khakis can be paired with a sports jacket.
+For a comfortable style, opt for a loafer or oxford shoes in brown or black.
 Keep it classy.
-Sneakers are complete No-No for this dress code.
+Sneakers are a complete No-No for this dress code.

 Check out more options at My Suit Tailor.